Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 Interestingly, [**Electronic Frontier Foundation** director](https://archive.is/qorI8) [Jillian York](https://archive.is/R5kGM) called out [**The Register**](https://web.archive.org/web/20160811131425/http://www.theregister.co.uk/Author/2886)'s [Kieren](https://web.archive.org/web/20160310222320/https:/twitter.com/kierenmccarthy) [McCarthy](https://web.archive.org/web/20160322022009/http://kierenmccarthy.com/about/) for using the phrase "[bullying sex pest](https://web.archive.org/web/20160728160633/http://www.theregister.co.uk/2016/07/27/jacob_appelbaum/)" instead of "[sexual assault](https://web.archive.org/web/20160811130450/https:/twitter.com/jilliancyork/status/758592014740881408)," yet has not criticised Steele for her language choice of "[unwanted sexually aggressive behavior](https://archive.is/lkywt#selection-129.197-129.234)."

 ![The Register, "bullying sex pest," source: https://web.archive.org/web/20160811130450/https:/twitter.com/jilliancyork/status/758592014740881408](https://web.archive.org/web/20160811130450im_/https://pbs.twimg.com/media/CocPXS7VMAAp9Bc.jpg)

-[In response to the news](https://web.archive.org/web/20160727184404/https:/twitter.com/akareilly), Reilly [referenced what Mathewson allegedly said to her](https://archive.is/wvbwZ#selection-2905.0-2905.175) at the Tor developer meeting in Valencia.

-> [That feeling when the person who made you unemployed is now *unemployable.*](https://web.archive.org/web/20160727184218/https:/twitter.com/akareilly/status/758367577550757888) [For the rest of you who let this happen: I hope you "seek therapy to help you through this"](https://web.archive.org/web/20160727184106/https:/twitter.com/akareilly/status/758369660228268032) -- *Karen Reilly* [@akareilly](https://twitter.com/akareilly) (July 27th, 2016)

 On August 1st, the Tor Project tweeted about the use of encryption during the investigation.
 It is unclear if this is a refutation of Perlroth's article or if these options were only offered to alleged victims and witnesses, but not Appelbaum.